Choose another writer in this calendar:

 For the most part, Mao's own philosophical work in the 1930s was summaries of Soviet texts.
 Two essays, 'On practice' and 'On contradiction' were printed in revised form in 1950 and 1952.
 These works, which could have been written in 1937, were studied and emulated throughout China.
 Like Lenin, Mao made a distinction between antagonist and non-antagonist contradictions, but Mao's thought was partly derived from the Chinese system of yin and yang.
 He stated that contradictions would continue to arise in society even after socialist revolution.
 With this claim he supported his doctrine of permanent revolution, which was earlier launched by Trotsky.
 His success in guerrilla warfare led him to declare in 1947, that "the atom bomb is a paper tiger".

-Mao's thoughts were also popular among Western intellectuals and radicals, who opposed "Soviet revisionism."
+Mao's military writings found a place to take root and grow in Nepal, where Maoists fought against the government, and in Peru, where Abimael Guzmán founded the Maoist guerilla group Shining Path.
+Moreover, in the West his thoughts were read by intellectuals and radicals, who opposed "Soviet revisionism."
+Some of Mao's slogans spread around the world, including the misquotation "Let a thousand flowers bloom" – originally he said "Let a hundred flowers blossom, let a hundred schools of thought contend."
 American journalist E.P.
 Snow made Chinese Communist movement known already in the 1930s with his book Red Star Over China (1937).
 Snow's personal relationships with the leaders of China continued decades.
 He was granted permission travel in 1960 around the country.
 In his book The Other Side of the River Snow failed to report of China's 1959-61 famine, possibly the worst in history.
 Much of the grain which was produced in China during this period was traded for the Soviet weapons-technology.
 However, Mao's popularity has been enduring even after his death.

-For further reading: Mao: The Real Story by Alexander V. Pantsov, Steven I. Levine (2012); Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-62 by Frank Dikotter (2010); Mao: The Unknown Story by Jung Chang and Jon Halliday (2005); Chinese Marxism by Adrian Chan (2003); Children's Literature in China: From Lu Xun to Mao Zedong by Mary Ann Farquhar (1999); Mao Zedong by Jonathan D. Spence (1999); China's Road to Disaster by Frederick C. Teiwes and Warren Sun (1998); The 100 Most Influential Books Ever Written by Martin Seymour-Smith (1998); Battling Western Imperialism: Mao, Stalin, and the United States by Michael M. Sheng (1998); Hungry Ghosts: Mao's Secret Famine by Jasper Becker (1997); The Private Life of Chairman Mao by Zhisui Li (1996, paperback); Mao Zedong by Rebecca Stefoff (1996, for young adults); No Tears for Mao by Niu-Niu et al (1995); Burying Mao by Richard Baum (1994); China Without Mao by Immanuel C.Y.
+For further reading: 'Mao,' in The Infernal Library: On Dictators, the Books They Wrote, and Other Catastrophes of Literary by Daniel Kalder (2018); Mao: The Real Story by Alexander V. Pantsov, Steven I. Levine (2012); Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-62 by Frank Dikotter (2010); Mao: The Unknown Story by Jung Chang and Jon Halliday (2005); Chinese Marxism by Adrian Chan (2003); Children's Literature in China: From Lu Xun to Mao Zedong by Mary Ann Farquhar (1999); Mao Zedong by Jonathan D. Spence (1999); China's Road to Disaster by Frederick C. Teiwes and Warren Sun (1998); The 100 Most Influential Books Ever Written by Martin Seymour-Smith (1998); Battling Western Imperialism: Mao, Stalin, and the United States by Michael M. Sheng (1998); Hungry Ghosts: Mao's Secret Famine by Jasper Becker (1997); The Private Life of Chairman Mao by Zhisui Li (1996, paperback); Mao Zedong by Rebecca Stefoff (1996, for young adults); No Tears for Mao by Niu-Niu et al (1995); Burying Mao by Richard Baum (1994); China Without Mao by Immanuel C.Y.
 Hsu (1990); The Thought of Mao Tse-Tung by Stuart Schram (1989, paperback); Inheriting Tradition by K. Louie (1986); Marxism, Maoism, and Utopianism by Maurice J. Meisner (1982); Chinese Thought, From Confucius to Mao Ts-E-Tung by Herrlee Glessner Glee (1971, paperback); Red Star over China by E.P.
 Snow (1937, rev. ed.
 1968) - See also: Mao Tun - Suom.: Maolta on julkaistu runosuomennoksia mm. antologiassa Itä on punainen, toim.
 Markku Rautonen (1967).
 Muita käännöksiä: Kansalaissodasta (1971); Järjestämme opiskelun uudella tavalla: Vastustakaa kirjojen palvontaa (1971); Neljä filosofista teosta (1972); Kolme alati luettavaa kirjoitusta (1972); Kirjoituksia ja puheita yhteisrintamasta (1972); Kirjallisuuden ja taiteen kysymyksiä käsittelevässä neuvottelukokouksessa Jenanissa pidetyt puheet (1972); Joitakin johtamismenetelmiä koskevia kysymyksiä (1972); Mao Tse-tung: runot, suom.
 Pertti Nieminen (1973); Mao Tse-tungin teoksia 1-2, suom.
 Tuure Lehén (1958), Otteita puheenjohtaja Mao Tse-tungin teoksista (1967)